amitizle/ghn/README.md

-# GHN - GIthub notifications
+# GHN - GitHub notifications

 ## What is this?